agentic-ai-humans/google-ai-studio-chat-branches/README.md

   - Collects all messages while filtering out thinking content and previous analyses
   - Detects file attachments with timestamps and metadata
   - **Exports the analysis prompt to a downloadable file** (bypasses input length limits!)
-  - Inserts helpful instructions into the chat input pane
 - **Important**: Attach the downloaded file to your message and click "Send" to run the analysis
 - The AI responds with TWO code blocks:
   - **JSON gitGraph**: Structured data with exact `turnId`s and branch mappings